2019 Executive Sponsors

 What To Do?

 We knew that something drastically had to change and a paradigm shift in how the industry views and works with patients was paramount.
 We also realized that as researchers, we needed to start with ourselves.
 We needed to make that paradigm shift in who and how we do our research.
-With that, five years ago, for the first time we began to research directly with patients.
+With that, six years ago, for the first time we began to research directly with patients.
 Getting their feedback changed the way we produce our conferences and, more importantly, how we can affect positive change for patients through our conferences.

 What Patient Research Taught Us